-Making a agamograph is really, really fun and we hope this template will inspire your kids to start making their own.
+Making an agamograph is really, really fun and we hope this template will inspire your kids to start making their own.

-Fist picture shows a sail boat on the sea and the sun in the background (aka a view from the above).
+The first picture shows a sailboat on the sea and the sun in the background (aka a view from the above).

 The second one shows an under the water scene with lots of fish and other sea creatures.
 You can also spot the same boat and sun in this scene (aka a view from down bellow).

 Ready to make your agamograph?
 We sure are!